tomasol/http-worker-prototype/README.md

 ```

 ## Starting conductor
-Assuming there is a compose file:
+Assuming there is a compose file we can use the same prefix `http-worker-prototype`
+to put all containers in the same network:
 ```
 docker-compose -p http-worker-prototype -f docker-compose.conductor.frinx.yaml up -d
 ```

 ## Setting up Vault
-Vault must be unsealed and contain some secrets so that the integration test can verify the use case.
-Vault will store the key value database in `vault/db`.

 1. Start Vault
 ```sh